Sting And Shaggy: Tiny Desk Concert

 Sting's familiar, raspy voice was accompanied by his battered 1957 Fender Precision bass he's plucked for over 25 years.
 His long-time guitarist and collaborator, Dominic Miller, strummed Reggae offbeats on acoustic guitar and co-wrote the hauntingly beautiful "Shape Of My Heart."
 That song is mashed-up with Juice World's "Lucid Dream," sung by Gene Noble, offering a refreshing counter to Sting's nuanced melody.

 Shaggy affectionately refers to his collaborator as "Stingy," putting his arm around him mid-performance.
-It's easy to see the comradery that being on the road together affords these veteran musicians, to say nothing of the breath of fresh air they bring to each other's music.
+It's easy to see the camaraderie that being on the road together affords these veteran musicians, to say nothing of the breath of fresh air they bring to each other's music.

 SET LIST